cyocum/cyocum.github.io/_posts/2020-06-30-Making-IrishGen-SPARQL-Part-II.md

 willing to tolerate.

-To set the Stardog parameter "Query All Graphs" to true in Stardog Studio.
-The user will need to go to "Databases" then select their database from the list of databases.
+To set the Stardog parameter "Query All Graphs" to true in Stardog Studio, the user will need to go to "Databases" then select their database from the list of databases.
 In the right hand pane, the user will need to choose "Properties".
 In the search box directly below the "Properties" header, type "query all".
 This will cause the option